HenrikBach1/ansible-scripts/README.md

 - **Workspace Mounting**: Your project directories are mounted at multiple paths for compatibility:
   - `/workspace`: The primary workspace path
-  - `/projects`: For compatibility with VS Code extensions
+  - `/projects`: For compatibility with VS Code extensions (important for Remote Development)
   - Container-specific paths like `/home/ubuntu/ros2_ws` or `/workdir`
 - **Persistent by Default**: Container state is preserved between sessions
 - **VS Code Integration**: Remote development with VS Code